Days Before Election: Macron Campaign Says It Is the Victim of Massive, Coordinated Hacking Campaign

 France is centre right leaning in general though, so I expect this to be a victory for Marcon, sadly not enough of a victory to put Front National out of its misery.

 I wouldn't trust anything coming out of Le Pen to be accurate or grounded in reality.
-She's basically following Trumps strategy of attacking her opponent instead of announcing pol
+She's basically following Trumps strategy of attacking her opponent instead of announcing policy but in a far less competent manner (yes, I didn't think it was possible either).

 Re: (Score:2)